The Research

 The landmark RANCH study tested 2,844 children at 89 schools near major airports.
 For every 5 decibel increase in aircraft noise, children fell 2 months behind in reading.
 The effect was consistent regardless of the school's socioeconomic profile.

-Children need 5-7 dB quieter environments than adults just to understand speech.
-In noisy conditions, second-graders' performance drops 39% — compared to just 11% for adults.
-Every school under the flight path is affected.
+Children need 5–7 dB quieter environments than adults just to understand speech.
+In noisy conditions, second-graders' performance drops 39%, compared to 11% for adults.

-Cleveland spent $3.5 million to refurbish its police helicopters.
-Operating costs run $100,000 to $200,000 per year.
+Cleveland spent $3.5 million to refurbish two police helicopters, with estimated operating costs of $100,000 to $200,000 per year.
 A News 5 investigation found the helicopters "rarely fly to fight crime."
-No study has shown helicopter patrols reduce crime rates.
+Multiple studies have examined whether helicopter patrols reduce crime — none found evidence that they do.

 LAPD Helicopter Audit: "No evidence of crime reduction"